-During the 2021-2022 academic year, Illinois State University handed out 214 bachelor's degrees in computer & information sciences.
-This is an increase of 37% over the previous year when 156 degrees were handed out.
+During the most recent reporting year, Illinois State University awarded 248 bachelor’s degrees in computer & information sciences.

 | In State | Out of State | |